TobikoData/sqlmesh/docs/guides/model_selection.md

 If we specify the `--backfill-model` option with `"sushi.customers"`, two things happen:

 1. The indirectly modified `sushi.waiter_as_customer_by_day` model is excluded from the backfills list because it is downstream of `sushi.customers`
-2. Many other models are excluded from the backfills list because they were neither indirectly modified nor in the path between `sushi.raw_marketing` and `sushi.customers`
+2. Many other models are excluded from the backfills list because they were neither indirectly modified nor upstream of `sushi.customers`

 ```bash hl_lines="15-17"
 ❯ sqlmesh plan dev --backfill-model "sushi.customers"